-It’s believed; you can only visit there if you have been called by the divine.
-I visited the same place 20 years ago with my father and wanted to visit with my husband immediately after we got married but couldn’t.
-We tried once again after having our first child, we even booked our tickets but couldn’t travel coz my son developed high fever so we had to cancel the whole idea.
+Its believed; you can only visit there if you have been called by the divine.
+I visited the same place 20 years ago with my father and wanted to visit with my husband immediately after we got married but couldnt.
+We tried once again after having our first child, we even booked our tickets but couldnt travel coz my son developed a high fever so we had to cancel the whole idea.

-This time, we wanted to take a tour to our ancestor villages in North Himalayan region, our land is filled with the rich, natural charismatic beauty of Mother Nature.
+This time, we wanted to take a tour of our ancestor villages in the northern Himalayan region, our land is filled with the rich, natural charismatic beauty of Mother Nature.
 We spoke to our parents and created the whole itinerary of places we would be covering during our journey.
-We wanted to include our ancestor villages, a few mythological landmarks and meet our relatives while our young children can connect to their roots.
+We wanted to include our ancestor villages, a few mythological landmarks, and meet our relatives while our young children can connect to their roots.
 I had convinced everyone but suddenly the plans changed.
-Hubby asked me if I’d be interested to visit the Holy Shrine during Kids’ March Break.
-I started crying after I hearing him, afterall it was long overdue.
+Hubby asked me if Id be interested to visit the Holy Shrine during Kids March Break.
+I started crying after I hearing him, after all, it was long overdue.

-We stopped on our way to grab some hot tea and fritters…we reached the hotel at around 11am.
-It was the 7th day of Navratri so we didn’t want to hike during the busy period as we wanted to avoid the gigantic lineups.
-We slept for a few hours, took shower and got ready for lunch, it was 3pm already.
-We enjoyed food in the nearby restaurant and explored the streets of Katra to find out what else we could do in and around the city.
+We stopped on our way to grab some hot tea and fritterswe reached the hotel at around 11 am.
+It was the 7th day of Navratri so we didnt want to hike during the busy period as we wanted to avoid the gigantic lineups.
+We slept for a few hours, took shower, and got ready for lunch, it was 3 pm already.
+We enjoyed the food in the nearby restaurant and explored the streets of Katra to find out what else we could do in and around the city.
 It was 24 and our registration slip for the Shrine was on 27, we had enough time in hand to explore.

-The third stop was Baba Jitto’s temple; Baba Jitto was one of the biggest devotees of Maa VAISHNO and went up the moutain every day for 12 years without fail.
-To see his dedication, Goddess gave him a sight and asked him what he wanted and also appeared as a baby girl to stay with him until he was alive.
+The third stop was Baba Jittos temple; Baba Jitto was one of the biggest devotees of Maa VAISHNO and went up the mountain every day for 12 years without fail.
+To see his dedication, Goddess gave him sight and asked him what he wanted and also appeared as a baby girl to stay with him until he was alive.

-Our first day in Katra was excellent, our auto driver also played a guide and explained us about the area.
-We came back to the hotel, Royal Krishna and crashed for the night.
+Our first day in Katra was excellent, our auto driver also played a guide and explained to us about the area.
+We came back to the hotel, Royal Krishna, and crashed for the night.

-Next morning, we left for our next voyage to another Holy cave around 9am.
+The next morning, we left for our next voyage to another Holy cave around 9 am.
 Our taxi driver was nice; he kept talking about the city and the magical stories.
-It took us almost 2 and half hours to cover those 90kms with curvy roads but the driver was very efficient.
-Frankly, he was one of the best drivers I’ve seen in India.
+It took us almost 2 and a half hours to cover those 90kms with curvy roads but the driver was very efficient.
+Frankly, he was one of the best drivers Ive seen in India.
 After reaching Shivkhori, we had to walk around 3kms to reach the actual temple.
 Kids hired a horse while I and hubby chose to hike.

 After that, we had lunch and walked down the hill, the lineups were huge by the time we finished.
 Beware of monkeys on the way; they will attack you if you are carrying any food in hand.
 We drove back through those scenic mountains and serpentine roads.

-Our driver took a break to show us Jhelum River Dam and the falls on the way.
-By the time we reached back to the hotel, it was around 6pm.
-We went out for dinner and then retired for the day in anticipation for another adventures day.
+Our driver took a break to show us the Jhelum River Dam and the falls on the way.
+By the time we reached back to the hotel, it was around 6 pm.
+We went out for dinner and then retired for the day in anticipation of another adventurous day.

 On day 3, we thought of keeping it local and hired an auto driver to take us to Deva Mai temple situated on top of the mountain facing Trikuta Hills.
 Maa Vaishno stayed there before making her forever home at Trikuta hills.
 The pilgrims who know about it visit here, hence the place for pretty empty.